SherG/sherrieg/content/blog/beat-inflation/index.md

 title: "How to beat inflation"
 date: 2022-06-15T01:28:14-05:00
 publishdate: 2022-06-15
-draft: true
+draft: false
 toc: false

 ---

 Years ago I came across an interesting inflation-beating tip called "The Poor Man's Strategy."
-The name came from the fact that it was essentially something anyone could do.
+The name is based on the fact that anyone can do this.

 The idea is to stock up on non-perishables that you know for sure you'll need in the future.
 Of course, you'll stay within your budget to do this.